Johnson Health Tech: Brands

 JHT is present in the Indian market through contracts with Snap and Gold's Gym.
 In June 2010, it expanded its presence in the India by making a three-year contract with Talwalkars regarding the supply of gym equipments.
 Before June 2010, JHT's annual sale in India was 2 million USD.
 As of 2009, 7.5% of JHT's global revenue, amounting 23 million USD, comes from the Chinese market.

+In 2024, Johnson Health Tech acquired Bowflex, Inc.

 Controversy

 In August 2015, Johnson Health Tech was fined $3 million by the United States Consumer Product Safety Commission for failing to report defects in its Matrix Fitness Ascent and Elliptical trainers.
 The commission was not notified promptly of multiple reports of smoking, fires, and melted power components.
 Johnson Health Tech agreed to pay the fine but did not admit to the charges.